CyberFlameGO/svnpython/Doc/library/email.generator.rst

    Optional *maxheaderlen* specifies the longest length for a non-continued header.
-   When a header line is longer than *maxheaderlen* (in characters, with tabs expanded to 8 spaces), the header will be split as defined in the :class:`~email.header.Header` class.
+   When a header line is longer than *maxheaderlen* (in characters, with tabs expanded to 8 spaces), the header will be split as defined in the :mod:`email.header.Header` class.
 Set to zero to disable header wrapping.
 The default is 78, as recommended (but not required) by :rfc:`2822`.

 The other public :class:`Generator` methods are:

-   .. method:: flatten(msg[, unixfrom])
+.. method:: Generator.flatten(msg[, unixfrom])

    Print the textual representation of the message object structure rooted at *msg* to the output file specified when the :class:`Generator` instance was created.
    Subparts are visited depth-first and the resulting text will be properly MIME encoded.

    Optional *unixfrom* is a flag that forces the printing of the envelope header delimiter before the first :rfc:`2822` header of the root message object.
 If the root object has no envelope header, a standard one is crafted.
 By default, this is set to ``False`` to inhibit the printing of the envelope delimiter.

    Note that for subparts, no envelope header is ever printed.

    .. versionadded:: 2.2.2

-   .. method:: clone(fp)
+.. method:: Generator.clone(fp)

    Return an independent clone of this :class:`Generator` instance with the exact same options.

    .. versionadded:: 2.2.2

-   .. method:: write(s)
+.. method:: Generator.write(s)

    Write the string *s* to the underlying file object, i.e. *outfp* passed to :class:`Generator`'s constructor.
 This provides just enough file-like API for :class:`Generator` instances to be used in extended print statements.

 As a convenience, see the methods :meth:`Message.as_string` and ``str(aMessage)``, a.k.a. :meth:`Message.__str__`, which simplify the generation